 Erlitou is only one urban site amongst several dating from this ancient period of history.
 Sharp social divisions were increasingly apparent, and the power and status of rulers is shown by the occurrence of human sacrifice – always a sign of overwhelming, usually sacred authority – as well as by magnificent graves.

 It is clear that warfare became much more prevalent during the early 2nd millennium BCE, presumably the result of population expansion.
 Throughout history, success in war has always been dependent upon good organization as much as military valour, and this was clearly an age in which tribal chiefdoms were being transformed into proper kingdoms.
 In these, the kings and their officials were able to exercise control over comparatively wide areas, collecting sufficient tribute from the farming population to pay for luxurious courts where power was concentrated.
-These courts were serviced by specialized and highly skilled craftsmen – the range and quality of the bronze vessels recovered from sites of the period is staggering, appearing as they do so suddenly in the archaeological record.
+These courts were serviced by specialized and highly skilled craftsmen – the range and quality of the bronze vessels recovered from sites of the period is staggering, appearing so suddenly in the archaeological record.
 These court centres, with their temples and palaces, were surrounded by sizeable towns and cities, enclosed by stamped-earth walls and moats.

 One of these early kingdoms – in all likelihood that of which Erlitou was the capital – was probably ruled by a dynasty which later generations called the Xia.
 This state would be the forebear to all the great dynasties of Chinese history that followed.

 If traditional Chinese historiography is followed, the Xia kingdom was conquered in c.
 1766 BCE by a ruler of a neighbouring state which was subordinate to the Xia.
 This ruler was the founder of the Shang dynasty.
 The resulting kingdom became the most powerful state in northern China.